ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 3. Select **Service instance** where the volume will be located.
 4. Specify a unique, meaningful **Name** for your volume.
 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
 You can later edit the name if you want.

 Volume names must be unique in the entire service instance.
-For example, if you create two volumes that are in the same service instance, and have the same name, a "volume name duplicate" error is triggered.
+For example, if you create two volumes that are in the same service instance, and have the same name, a "volume name duplicate" error is displayed.
 {: note}

 5. Enter **Storage size** for the volume in GBs.
 Volume sizes can be between 10 GB and 32 TBs.